 Wordpress allows a deep level of customisation to allow your site to have some very powerful functionality.

-Plugins & integrations
+Plugins and integrations

 There’s a whole host of third-party plugins and integrations that are easily accessible, a lot of them for free to save you having to develop functionality yourself.
 However, do be careful.
 Anyone can write and release a plugin, and the quality can vary as can the compatibility.
 We’ve seen an incompatibility of a plugin bring a whole site down.